igorw/smaug/README.md

 becomes tedious and awkward.
 And also much harder to get right.

 Say you wanted to write a JSON parser.
 Oh, there already is one called `json_decode`?
 Ok.
 Say you wanted to write an [edn](https://github.com/edn-format/edn) parser.
 It's better than JSON because it's extensible.

 How would you do it?
 You would probably hand-roll it.

-So now you're constructing some recursive descent parser from hand.
+So now you're constructing some recursive descent parser by hand.
 It kind of works but you just wrote 500 lines of highly specific code.
 And it's quite detached from the original definition of the language you're trying to parse.